 While English contracts only mention the parties to the contract in the introductory clause, Spanish contracts state the parties and the people signing the contract for them — their representatives or agents.
 Spanish contracts also provide information on these agents, both personal details information (e.g., address, ID number and company registration number) and the grounds on which they can act on behalf of the parties (e.g., power of attorney or powers granted by a company resolution).

-In English contracts, the agent is implicitly whoever signs the contract on behalf of the party, which may, of course, be the same person.
+In English contracts, the agent is implicitly whoever signs the contract on behalf of the party, who may, of course, be the same person.
 You don’t usually find any mention of the agents in the introductory clause.
 You also find far less details on the parties, usually just their names and maybe their addresses.

-Even when the party and the representative are one and the same in Spanish contracts, the introductory clause usually puts the agent side of things first.
+Even when the party and the representative are the same in Spanish contracts, the introductory clause usually puts the agent side of things first.
 I.e., it first tells you who is appearing and signing the document and then tells you that they are representing themselves — doing this either in one section under one heading or in two under two headings, just as occurs when the party and representative are different persons.

 Either by custom or regulation, in Spanish you always find an explicit reference to the representatives in the introductory clause that you don’t find in English.
 Article 1258 of the Spanish Civil Code states that parties must be represented by agents authorised to act on their behalf.
-So maybe this is the impetus for always making such a statement in contracts.
+So maybe this is the reason for always making such a statement in contracts.

 Artículo 1259.
 Ninguno puede contratar a nombre de otro sin estar por éste autorizado o sin que tenga por la ley su representación legal.
 El contrato celebrado a nombre de otro por quien no tenga su autorización o representación legal será nulo, a no ser que lo ratifique la persona a cuyo nombre se otorgue antes de ser revocado por la otra parte contratante.